Witney Town F.C.: 2013: Liquidation

 The club was evicted from their stadium in February 2013 because they were unable to pay the rent.
 A plan to groundshare with Carterton F.C. fell through, and following lengthy discussions between the Hellenic League and the club's trustees, no persons came forward to offer their services to take over responsibility as officers and the club's resignation was tendered.
 The club then liquidated and folded.

+2024–present

+In March 2024 Witney Town confirmed that they would be playing again from the 2024–25 season.
+The idea to resurrect the club was fronted by new chairman Paul Foster, who installed Ben Reardon as the new manager, alongside Steve Potts and Ashley Edwards as the coaching team for the new side.
+Witney competed in the Oxford Senior League for the 2024–25 season.

+Witney Town played their first game, a preseason friendly with Didcot Town, on Saturday 3 August 2024.
+They lost 6–1, but Harry Furlong scored the team's first goal of their new era in the second half.
+On 18 January 2025, they reached the Oxfordshire Charity Cup final, beating KEA 4–0 away in the semi-final.
+On 23 April, a 4–3 win at East Oxford F.C. clinched the Oxfordshire Senior League Division 2 title for Witney, their first championship at any level since 1978.
+With it, the club secured promotion to Division 1 of the Senior League.

 Ground

 Witney Town played their home games at Marriotts Close in Witney, and later at Downs Road, Curbridge (known successively as Oakey Park, the Marriotts Stadium, and Witney Community Stadium).

+As of the 2024–25 season, Witney Town play their home games at the Witney Artificial Pitch on Gordon Way in Witney, named unofficially in 2025 as the Witney Community Stadium.